New Year's Eve

-In the Gregorian calendar, New Year's Eve, also known as Old Year's Day or Saint Sylvester's Day in many countries, is the evening or the entire day of the last day of the year, 31 December.
-The last day of the year is commonly referred to as “New Year’s Eve”.
+In the Gregorian calendar, New Year's Eve refers to the evening, or commonly the entire day, of the last day of the year, 31 December, also known as Old Year's Day.
 In many countries, New Year's Eve is celebrated with dancing, eating, drinking, and watching or lighting fireworks.
-Some Christians attend a watchnight service.
-The celebrations generally go on past midnight into New Year's Day, 1 January.
+Many Christians attend a watchnight service to mark the occasion.
+New Year's Eve celebrations generally continue into New Year's Day, 1 January, past midnight.

-The Line Islands (part of Kiribati), Samoa and Tonga, in the Pacific Ocean, are the first places to welcome the New Year, while American Samoa, Baker Island and Howland Island (part of the United States Minor Outlying Islands) are among the last.
+The local time zone determines the advent of the New Year; the first places to welcome the New Year are west of the International Date Line: the Line Islands (part of Kiribati), Samoa and Tonga, in the Pacific Ocean.
+In contrast, American Samoa, Baker Island and Howland Island (part of the United States Minor Outlying Islands) are among the last.